ktoso/rx-wiki/Combining-Observables.md

 Sequence complete
 ```

-Note that the zipped Observable completes normally after emitting three items, which is the number of items emitted by the smaller of the two component Observables (`evens`, which emits three even integers).
+**Note:** that the zipped Observable completes normally after emitting three items, which is the number of items emitted by the smaller of the two component Observables (`evens`, which emits three even integers).

+## switchDo()
+#### convert a set of Observables into an Observable that represents the most-recently published of the set

+## takeUntil()
+#### emits the values from the source Observable until another Observable emits a value